sentry-demos/sentry-native/README.md

 ## Troubleshooting
 #### If your events are not symbolicated
 `make clean` and re-run commands from step 1

+#### Other
+This project is not for developing or testing locally, so if the standalone distribution package doesn't fit your needs, then go to https://github.com/getsentry/sentry-native#development

+You need to always run `bin/example` before `setup_release`

 ## Gif
 ![gif](screenshots/sentry-native-2-events-150.gif)